kiranleu/kira.estrada.Resum-/README.md

 ### Content

-The text from the section About Me has been copied from Kira link in profile and jobbio Cv.
+The text from the section About Me has been copied from Kira linked in profile and jobbio Cv.

 ### Media

-All images have been obtained through diferent seraches throug Google in www.google.com
+All images have been obtained through diferent seacrhes throug Google in www.google.com

 ### Acknowledgements